Learn - Discover

 What Discover does not have

 - No public budgets.
-Public budgets are not browsable as a list anywhere in the app.
-The two ways someone reaches a public budget are by following the share link the publisher sent them or by visiting the publisher’s public profile.
+Public budgets are not browsable anywhere in the app; they are reached by their share link or through the publisher’s profile.
 See Publishing a Budget.

 Behind the scenes

-A few details that the screen does not surface directly:
+A few details the screen does not show directly:

 - Each group loads independently.
-A slow request for one group does not hold up the others.
-The group you’re waiting on shows a small spinner under its period buttons; the others render as soon as their own data arrives.
+A slow request for one group does not hold up the others; the group you are waiting on shows its own small spinner under its period buttons.

 Related pages

-- Themes and Icons: the Community tab on Themes and Icons, where Like, Bookmark, install, and download live for each content type.
-Tapping a card on Discover hands off to this page.
+- Themes and Icons: the Community tabs where Like, Bookmark, install, and download live.
+Tapping a Discover card hands off to this page.

-- Publishing a Budget: public budgets are reached by share link or by a creator’s public profile, not from Discover.
-Also where the public profile page is described.
+- Publishing a Budget: public budgets are reached by link or profile, never from Discover.

-- Subscription: browsing community content is free; publishing your own work is the part that requires Premium.
+- Subscription: browsing community content is free; publishing your own themes and icon sets is where Premium comes in.